 In explaining the future resurrection, Paul lists the key events that will precede or coincide with the arrival of Jesus – 1 Corinthians 15:20-28.

-In the New Testament, the resurrection of the righteous, the final judgment, and the New Creation are all linked to the return of Christ, and so also, in first Corinthians – (Romans 8:18-23, 1 Thessalonians 4:13-18, 2 Peter 3:3-12).
+In the New Testament, the resurrection of the righteous, the final judgment, and the New Creation are all linked to the return of Christ, and so also in First Corinthians – (Romans 8:18-23, 1 Thessalonians 4:13-18, 2 Peter 3:3-12).

 - (1 Corinthians 15:20-28) – “But now has Christ been raised from among the dead, a first-fruit of them who have fallen asleep; for since, indeed, through a man came death, through a man also comes the raising of the dead.
 For, just as in Adam all die, so also, in Christ shall all be made alive.
 But each in his own rank: Christ, a first-fruit, after that, they who are the Christ’s at his arrival.
-Afterwards, the end, whensoever he delivers up the kingdom to his God and Father, whensoever he shall bring to nothing all rule and all authority and power.
-For he must needs reign until he shall put all his enemies under his feet: As a last enemy, death is to be destroyed; For He put all things in subjection under his feet.
+Afterward, the end, whensoever he delivers up the kingdom to his God and Father, whensoever he shall bring to nothing all rule and all authority and power.
+For he must reign until he shall put all his enemies under his feet: As a last enemy, death is to be destroyed; For He put all things in subjection under his feet.
 But whensoever it shall be said, all things are in subjection, it is evident that it means, except him who did put into subjection to him all things.
 But whensoever have been put into subjection to him all things, then the Son himself also shall be put in subjection to him who put in subjection unto him all things, that God may be all things in all.”

 - “Flesh and blood cannot inherit the kingdom of God; neither does corruption inherit in-corruption.”

 - (1 Corinthians 15:49-57) – “And even as we have borne the image of the man of earth, let us also bear the image of the man of heaven.
 And this I say, brethren, that flesh and blood cannot inherit God’s kingdom.
-Neither does corruption inherit in-corruption.
+Neither does corruption inherit incorruption.
 Behold, a mystery do I declare to you: we shall not all sleep, but we shall all be changed.
-In a moment, in the twinkling of an eye, during the last trumpet; for it shall sound, and the dead shall be raised incorruptible, and we shall be changed.
-For this corruptible must needs clothe itself with incorruptibility, and this mortal clothe itself with immortality…”
+In a moment, in the twinkling of an eye, during the last trumpet; for it shall sound and the dead shall be raised incorruptible, and we shall be changed.
+For this corruptible must clothe itself with incorruptibility, and this mortal clothe itself with immortality…”